 SEPULCHER MOUNTAIN TRAIL

-Although there are plenty of peaks in Yellowstone, the 9,646-foot Sepulcher Mountain in the Gallatin Range is known for its insane views.
+Although there are plenty of peaks in Yellowstone, the 9,646-foot Sepulcher Mountain in the Gallatin Range is known for its insane views — perfect for photography.
 Rising over 4,000 feet along the north edge of the park, the mountain trail reps the second-highest elevation gain of any Yellowstone hiking path, and starts just beside the main terraces at Mammoth.
 The hike stretches 4.9 miles and zig-zags through sloping ridgelines, jagged cliffs, and densely wooded areas.
 But the trail also offers views of peaks, valleys, and dark volcanic rocks.

 To take better photos while hiking, brace yourself against a tree or rock (as you’ll likely be out of breath), include various elements in the foreground to add depth, take close-up shots of the details, and try not to worry about the light — any shot will turn out better than a photo not taken at all.

-Given the size of the park, there are countless spots where you can sit down to enjoy the sunset.
+Given the size of the park, there are countless spots where you can sit down to enjoy the sunset and some golden hour photography.
 At end of the day, Yellowstone’s reddening sky creates a stunning backdrop to the geysers and hot springs of the Lower Geyser Basin.